Kubessandra/KubeStack/CONTRIBUTING.md

 ## How can I contribute?

 - **Give us a star.** It may not seem like much, but it really makes a difference.
-This is something that everyone can do to help out Ory CLI.
+This is something that everyone can do to help out.
 Github stars help the project gain visibility and stand out.

 - **Join the community.** Sometimes helping people can be as easy as listening